LADSoft/OrangeC/doc/adl.md

 #### Parsing order

 The operands nodes within an opcode node can be located uniquely by looking up the mnemonic, and then are processed sequentially within the list of operands.
+Internally, the operands are arranged in a tree and the leafs are traversed either until something is found or until the tree runs out of leaves.
+There is special code to deal with the ambiguity involved in optional tokens.

 The order they appear in is important, since the sequential processing means that if a match is found, subsequent operands will be ignored.
 Some of the things to look out for when generating an opcode table are as follows:

 * explicit registers
 * numbers of different widths